jaihuni/Team-Cook/DP5 report/main report.md

 (1) Recipe Suggestion page

 - Delete the Add Set function; it seems useless.
+  - The add set button is efficient when adding many types of materials, but only a small number of materials were added during actual testing.
+If this function is developed, it is not exposed at first.
+But if the user selects more than a certain number of types of materials, it can be added as a recommended function.
 -

 (2) Recipe Optimizing page

 - Put the ingredient units on the right side of the boxes(?) (ex) Spaghetti Noodle |250| (g)
 - For the necessary instructions, put cubes without the checkmark, instead of checkboxes.

+(3)